dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 **Pitch** is the number of bytes on each row.
 **bpp** is same as depths.

-## Framebuffer type
+## Framebuffer Type

 Depending on the `framebuffer_type` value there can be different values for `color_info` field.

-* If frambuffer_type is 0 this means indexed colors, and that the `color-info` field has the following values:
+* If framebuffer_type is 0 this means indexed colors, and that the `color-info` field has the following values:

 | Size    | Description                    |
 |---------|--------------------------------|